 Nero di Troia

-Mottura’s historical wineries are in Tuglie and are a typical example of late 19th century industrial architecture within a splendid estate, with Baroque carved stone balconies and vaulted cellars, home to the family’s wine-making secrets for almost 100 years.
+Mottura’s historical winery is in Tuglie and is a typical example of late 19th century industrial architecture within a splendid estate, with Baroque carved stone balconies and vaulted cellars, home to the family’s wine-making secrets for almost 100 years.

 All of the modern equipment coexists with the charm of the building’s marvellous old star vaults.
 Fining in steel, ageing in oak barrels, the bottling phases and storage of the wines take place in restored and functional areas

-The cellar is also the perfect location tasting Mottura wines: a highly sought-after and valued experience that will make your visit to Salento even more memorable.
+The winery is also the perfect location to taste Mottura wines: a highly sought-after and valued experience that will make your visit to Salento even more memorable.